dsent/bullet-addons/README.md

 You can also apply scripts to specific pages instead of globally by adding CSS and JavaScript to individual page code areas ("Pages" in the left sidebar → select page → "Code" → "Current Page").

 However, maintaining page-specific scripts is cumbersome.
-That's why most scripts support per-page configuration using special HTML markers, which is **the recommended approach**.
+That's why most scripts support **per-page configuration using special HTML markers**, which is **the recommended approach**.
 You can add the script to your site globally and then add specific blocks to your source Notion pages to enable or disable features or change settings.

 Add these markers using a code block with the caption `bullet:HTML` (see [Embed HTML inside Notion](https://bullet.so/docs/embed-html-inside-notion/) in Bullet documentation).
 For details, refer to each script's readme file and comments.